 - The authorized paid-up capital is more than Rs.30,000 crores at present.
 Government of India holds 100% of the share capital.
 NABARD has it’s headquartered in Mumbai.
-It has been the key to providing rural services, innovative social services and provision of credit services in the rural parts of India.
+It has been the key to providing rural services, innovative social services, and the provision of credit services in the rural parts of India.

 History on NABARD

 - The history of the National Bank for Agricultural and Rural Development can be related to the year 1981, the moment of the B.Sivaraman Committee.
 The committee was set up by the 61st Act of the Parliament of India in the year 1981 to scrutinize and serve suggestions about the methods on how to provide better services and elevate the mass of the rural population of India which during those days was almost 80% of the overall population.

 - NABARD came into action or existence on 12th July 1982.
 The newly formed NABARD replaced the roles of a couple of other departments or acts like Agriculture Credit Department (ACD) and the RPCC (Rural Planning and Credit Cell), and ARDC (Agricultural Refinance and Development Corporation).
 After the successful implementation of NABARD, ARDC, RPCC, and ACD were totally stopped and replaced.

 - NABARD was formed with an initial capital of Rs.100 crores, and then it grew multiple folds with subsequent passage of time.
 NABARD’s total paid-up capital stood at Rs.10,580 crores as of 31 March 2018, with the Government of India holding 100% of the total capital.